vanneihthawng/VanFox-Active-Directory-Lab/02-Domain-Controller-Promotion/README.md

 ---

 ## Phase Outcome
-DC01 was established as the primary Domain Controller for the VanFox environment, providing the domain foundation needed for structured identity and administrative management throughout the rest of the project.
+DC01 was successfully established as the primary Domain Controller for the VanFox environment, providing the domain foundation needed for structured identity, access, and administrative management throughout the rest of the project.